madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-create-a-project/introduction-to-project-creation.md

 ---
-title: Introduction to Project Creation
+title: Understand basic project creation
 description: Learn the four steps to get a project up and running, the definition of a project in [!DNL Adobe Workfront], and the three most common ways of creating a project.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8768
 ---
-# Introduction to project creation
+# Understand basic project creation

 In this video, you will learn: